Anarodme/anarodme/README.md

 ## 💫About me:
 Hello, I’m Ana! :)

-I am a passionate and creative student with great interest in web development, focused on Front-end and Backend. 👩🏻‍💻
+I am a passionate and creative professional with great interest in web development, focused on Front-end and Backend. 👩🏻‍💻

 Throughout my university career I have been able to use technologies such as:
 ◽HTML, CSS, Bootstrap, jQuery, JavaScript, TypeScript, React.